lukedwards99/javascriptprojects/README.md

 ## Space Intruders

-This is a simple spin of of space invaders and was the first game I made.
+This is a simple spin off of space invaders and was the first game I made.